 11. Collect Rainwater

 You can use tin foil to help collect rainwater.
 Since tin foil is waterproof, it’s easy to use with water.
-The DIY tin foil bowls in #7 of this list, you can make one or however many you want and use those to collect the rainwater.
+The DIY bowls in #7 of this list, you can make one or however many you want and use those to collect the rainwater.

 12. Sharpen Scissors